monkeyark/558/doc/slides.md

 # Basic Concepts

 ## Tasks
-A task is a function that runs independently and has its own stack.
-Tasks are the fundamental building blocks of FreeRTOS applications.
+Each runs independently and has its own stack, full API access, preemptive/cooperative scheduling, suitable for most applications.

+## Co-routines
+All share one stack (saves RAM), cooperative scheduling only, macro-based implementation, many usage restrictions, rarely used today.

+# Basic Concepts
 ## Task States
 - **Running**: Currently executing on the CPU
 - **Ready**: Ready to run but waiting for CPU time